DrPaulBrewer/gridvoting/README.md

   - pandas
   - matplotlib
   - scipy
-  - cupy (preinstalled on Google Colab GPU machines; optional when GPU is absent)
+  - cupy (preinstalled on Google Colab GPU machines; omitted when GPU is absent)
 * familiarity with Python language / scientific computing / gpu Nvidia-CUDA setup

 It will run faster with a GPU than on CPU alone, we saw a 10-30x speedup at times.
 In one case, an Nvidia A100-40GB GPU would